 - Cognitive-behavioral therapy: The goal is to help people discover and change ways of thinking and behavioral habits that can strengthen feelings of depression.
 It focuses on dealing with present problems and teaching new skills.

 - Social skills therapy: This teaches patients to build healthy relationships both within and outside the family unit.
-It helps patients learn how to communicate effectively and build a vibrant social network with other people through honesty and respect.
+It helps patients learn how to communicate effectively and create a vibrant social network with other people through honesty and respect.

 - Psychodynamic therapy: Therapists help patients explore their unhealed and unconscious emotional wounds from their previous life experiences.
-This is supposed to help people discover how their depression relates to previous experiences and unresolved conflicts.
+This is supposed to help people discover how their depression relates to earlier experiences and unresolved conflicts.
 When addressing these issues, the patient finds it easier to overcome depression.

 - Behavioral activation: The therapist seeks to reduce symptoms of depression by encouraging the patient to have positive interactions with the environment.

 - Supportive counseling: The therapist invites patients to talk about any issues they want to speak about.
-This form of psychotherapy is rather informal and unstructured.
+This form of psychotherapy is relatively informal and unstructured.
 As the therapist shows empathy, the patient starts to feel better because of the support provided.